adaptive-decision-making-lab/socialinfluences/version1/README.md

 If you use any of these materials, please cite:

-Goh, F. W., & Stevens, J. R. (forthcoming).
-Social influences on similarity judgments and intertemporal choice. _Psychological Reports_.
+Goh, F. W., & Stevens, J. R. (2022).
+Social influences on similarity judgments and intertemporal choice.
+PsyArXiv.

 ## Summary